-On April 7, 2020, Capricor applied to City National Bank ("CNB") under the SBA Paycheck Protection Program of the CARES Act for the Loan in the amount of \$318,160.
-On April 29, 2020, the Loan was approved and Capricor received the Loan proceeds, which we used for covered payroll costs in accordance with the relevant terms and conditions of the CARES Act.
+In the second quarter of 2020, Capricor applied to City National Bank ("CNB") under the SBA Paycheck Protection Program of the CARES Act for the Loan in the amount of \$318,160.
+The Loan was approved and Capricor received the Loan proceeds, which we used for covered payroll costs in accordance with the relevant terms and conditions of the CARES Act.

-The Loan, which took the form of a promissory note issued by Capricor (the "Promissory Note"), has a two-year term, matures on April 29, 2022, and bears interest at a rate of 1.0% per annum.
-Monthly principal and interest payments, less the amount of any potential forgiveness, will commence on November 29, 2020.
+The Loan, which took the form of a promissory note issued by Capricor (the "Promissory Note"), had a two-year term, was set to mature on April 29, 2022, and was to bear interest at a rate of 1.0% per annum.
+Monthly principal and interest payments, less the amount of any potential forgiveness, were to commence 10 months after the end of the covered period for the borrower's loan forgiveness (either 8 or 24 weeks).
+Loan payments were to be deferred for borrowers who apply for loan forgiveness until SBA remits the borrower's loan forgiveness amount to the lender.
 Capricor did not provide any collateral or guarantees for the Loan, nor did Capricor pay any facility charge to obtain the Loan.
-The Promissory Note provides for customary events of default, including, among others, those relating to failure to make payment, bankruptcy, breaches of representations and material adverse events.
-Capricor may prepay the principal of the Loan at any time without incurring any prepayment charges.
+The Promissory Note provided for customary events of default, including, among others, those relating to failure to make payment, bankruptcy, breaches of representations and material adverse events.
+Capricor had the right to prepay the principal of the Loan at any time without incurring any prepayment charges.